MrExcepcional/QAexample/README.md

 Is a good practice to use a virtualenv.
 [Here is a guide.](https://pythonbasics.org/virtualenv/) For Internet Explorer we use BrowserStack.
 Create your free account [here.](https://www.browserstack.com/automate)

-Download and unzip file.
+Clone repository.
 Edit run_on_three_browsers.sh.template replacing USER and KEY placeholders with your BrowserStack crendentials.
 Save it as run_on_three_browsers.sh

 Install requirements
 ```bash